-The Big 6 energy comparison websites, as well as the majority of the accredited energy price comparison websites, exaggerate quoted savings to consumers using a flawed calculation methodology proposed by Ofgem, the energy regulator.
+Some of the biggest energy comparison websites, as well as the majority of the accredited price comparison websites, exaggerate quoted savings to consumers using a flawed calculation methodology proposed by Ofgem, the energy regulator.
 A significant proportion of switchers never realise the savings that are quoted on these sites.
 In our research, savings were "inflated" by between £100 and £200.
 The level by which savings are "inflated" across the UK is estimated at between £50m to £100m a year.
 Price comparison websites did not need to follow this "inflated" savings approach - they voluntarily chose to do so.
 Even Which? and MoneySavingExpert follow these practises.
 The questions now are:

 - Were consumers mis-sold?